 Knowing his long history of last sessions with the studio, with tongue in cheek, our friend Tye Briggs at Favorite Hunks named this session for us: "Bond at the Roxy: The Farewell Tour."
 More than anyone else, Tye is responsible for the world-wide following that Bond has developed.
 He has featured the model multiple times on the FH blog.

-As in the behind-the-scenes shot above, you can still see flashes of the early-twenties everyboy first walked into the studio years ago.
+As in the behind-the-scenes shot above, you can still see flashes of the early-twenties everyboy who first walked into the studio years ago.
 But this is the ultimate Bond.
-This sexy, late-20s dude was not just "still in great shape," he was in the best physical condition we had photographed.
-Now out of grad school, Bond didn't go out on a high, he was at his peak for his final modeling session.
+This sexy, late-20s dude was not just "still in great shape;" physically, he was in the best condition our cameras had encountered.
+Now out of grad school, Bond wasn't just going out on a high, he was at his peak for his final modeling session.

 Bond is not a body-builder as much as he is an athlete, working to stay in shape.
 Sitting quietly at the end of our final session, I asked what his motivation for modeling had been.
 His response was quick and certain, "Years from now, I want to have documentation of how I looked in my twenties."

 The documentation is complete and the body of work is impressive.
-We are grateful to have had the opportunity to document his changing looks over so many years and we hope that "years from now" he looks back on our work with as much pride as we do.
+We are grateful to have had the opportunity to document Bond's changing looks over so many years and we hope that "years from now" he looks back on our work with as much pride and pleasure as we do.

 For the record, Bond graduated with an advanced degree in public health in time to be serving in the greatest public health challenge of our time.
 Now a fulltime soldier in the fight against Covid, his modeling days are behind him.
 We applaud the work he is now doing and will always be grateful for the time he spent with us.
 As a friend and muse of the studio, his contributions to New Manhattan Studios have been profound.